 According to labor projections, Texas is expected to have the second-highest percentage of the nation’s future STEM job opportunities.
-To ensure our students are prepared for this future workforce, The Texas Education Agency has established the Texas EcosySTEM – a collaborative effort which unites various stakeholders to work towards the common goal of increasing access for young people to STEM-rich learning environments so that they are engaged and have mastered the necessary skills for success in STEM careers.
-The Texas EcosySTEM created a statewide STEM steering committee in 2018 regional STEM hubs in 2019 with representation from formal and informal K-12 educators, Workforce Development Boards, Chambers of Commerce, business and industry professionals, regional Education Service Centers, post-secondary institutions, non-profits, and other relevant stakeholders to better align P-20 learning pathways and prepare students for the changing needs of higher education and the workforce.
-These STEM hubs are aligned with other current initiatives of the agency such as the creation of the Texas Regional Pathways Network and the T-STEM College career Readiness School Models (T-STEM), as it seeks to engage cross-sector stakeholder engagement and collective planning to create more aligned pathways and ensure students in Texas are prepared for postsecondary success.
+To ensure our students are prepared for this future workforce, The Texas Education Agency has established the Texas EcosySTEM – a collaborative effort that unites various stakeholders to work towards the common goal of increasing access for young people to STEM-rich learning environments so that they are engaged and have mastered the necessary skills for success in STEM careers.
+The Texas EcosySTEM created a statewide STEM steering committee in 2018 and regional STEM hubs in 2019 with representation from formal and informal K-12 educators, Workforce Development Boards, Chambers of Commerce, business and industry professionals, regional Education Service Centers, postsecondary institutions, non-profits, and other relevant stakeholders to better align P-20 learning pathways and prepare students for the changing needs of higher education and the workforce.